 Price: $195 CEUs: 8

-OL This course will have an on-line component.
-Students are required to have an email address, internet access, a computer, and possess basic computer skills.
+OL These courses have an on-line component.
+Students are required to have a personal email address (not the office email address), internet access, and possess basic computer skills.